 Countertransference can disempower you, exhaust you, and ultimately lead to burn out.
 It takes you out of your wise mind and puts you in your emotional mind, which is harmful to your clients and ultimately harmful to your own wellbeing.
 Your nervous system cannot be in fight, flight, freeze, or fawn regularly.
 Referring these clients on is essential.

 Sitting in the soup of their misery is not what I am here to do.
 I am here for change.
 (Through attuning you will know what your client is looking for, and if you need to refer out based on where they are in the change model.)
 What kind of therapist are you?
-Are you spice-confrontation, sugar-warmth and understanding, and texture-holding clients to their goals.
-The art to therapy must come from who you are, you're extensive training, and what the client needs.
+Are you spice-confrontation, sugar-warmth and understanding, or texture-holding clients to their goals?
+The art to therapy must come from who you are, your extensive training, and what the client needs.

 We can ask for help, consult, and refer to other therapists.